BayanGroup/nutch-custom-search/README.md

 concat | Concats its inputs by the provided delimiter. constant | Always returns a fixed constant. expr | Evaluates an expression using the current engine and returnes the list of result objects.
 The evaluation is done in the scope of current root.
-By default all document is the current root unless it is changed using for-each. first | Returns the first object in the list of its argument. for-each |  Iterates through its children with the given root as the new root. last | Returns the last object in the list of its argument.
+By default all document is the current root unless it is changed using for-each. fetch | Fetches a content from the given url and evaluates it with the specified engine. field-value | Returns the extracted value of the given field. first | Returns the first object in the list of its argument. for-each |  Iterates through its children with the given root as the new root. last | Returns the last object in the list of its argument.